cseptesting/floatcsep/paper.md

 The application supports multiple forecast formats and accommodates both time-invariant and time-variant experiments.
 It handles forecasts produced either by models managed directly by floatCSEP or provided externally through raw files.
 Representative use cases are included as tutorials, which users can extend by incorporating new models, adding alternative evaluations, or by replicating in different regions and timeframes.
-The software integrates seamlessly with pyCSEP’s existing testing routines, but also provides custom hooks for user-defined tests, visualizations, and reports.
+The software integrates seamlessly with pyCSEP’s existing testing routines and provides custom hooks for user-defined tests, visualizations, and reports.

 # Example Use